-Letter from Vice President of RecruitmentRegister Formal Recruitment (Registration for Spring 2017 Formal Recruitment will begin in October 2016)Requirements to Join
+Letter from Vice President of RecruitmentRegister Formal Recruitment (Registration for Spring 2017 Formal Recruitment is now live!
+Register today!)Requirements to Join

 Winthrop University's College Panhellenic Council follows the recruitment guidelines set fort by the National Panhellenic Conference (NPC) which all of our 5 member organizations are nationally governed under.
 Sorority recruitment is set up as a mutual selection process that takes place in two different formats given the time of year: Formal and Informal Recruitment.
 Women who are seeking to become members of a sorority and intend on participating in recruitment events are known as Potential New members (PNM).
 Recruitment is designed so that each PNM and the sorority sisters interact with each other which helps both groups make educated decisions about which chapters match best with which PNM.

 Recruitment is just the beginning of the many memories and new and exciting experiences that you will have as a member of the Winthrop University fraternity & sorority community.
 Although recruitment is the time when you get to meet sorority women and learn more about the different sororities and the fraternal community, it is also the doorway that opens into a new world for you here at Winthrop.
 Sorority life will provide you with an opportunity to meet a number of people that can be seen, not only in classes, but also at special events, providing for lifelong friendships.

 Sorority life will also pave your road to involvement.
 You can become involved in a number of areas within campus life, or a number of other activities through your individual chapter.
 These positions can evolve into more prominent positions that can only contribute to professional and personal development.

 Finally, sorority life provides lasting friendships.
 Chapter membership allows for a second family, which supports, teaches, and listens.
 Members share songs, rituals, and information that distinguish them from others.